 Specific requirements for Dynamic Frequency Exclusion

-Within 15 seconds of a ‘valid’ HF radio broadcast service being present within the excluded frequency ranges given in Table A.2 the transmitted PLT signal level shall not exceed a symmetrical voltage level of 56 dBµV (AV) in a 9 kHz resolution bandwidth.
+Within 15 seconds of a ‘valid’ HF radio broadcast service being present within the excluded frequency band given in Table A.2 the transmitted PLC signal level shall not exceed a symmetrical voltage level of 56 dB(µV) (AV) in a 9 kHz resolution bandwidth.

-NOTE 1 This level of the symmetrical voltage is derived from the EN 55022 Mains Conducted Class B disturbance limit (5 MHz to 30 MHz), which is UAMN = 50 dBµV (RBW: 9 kHz, AV).
+NOTE 1 This level of the symmetrical voltage is derived from the EN 55022 Mains Conducted Class B disturbance limit (5 MHz to 30 MHz), which is UAMN = 50 dB(µV) (Resolution Bandwidth 9 kHz, AV).

-The transmitted PLT signal shall avoid the bandwidth of an identified radio broadcast service.
+The transmitted PLC signal shall avoid using the frequency of an identified radio broadcast service.
 The minimum width of the excluded frequency band shall be 10 kHz (+/- 5 kHz centred on the carrier frequency of the broadcast signal).
-The excluded frequency band shall also comply with the requirement of Figure 1 in order to avoid adjacent channel interference, with respect to AM / DRM protection ratios as defined in ITU-R Rec.
+The excluded frequency band shall also comply with the requirements of Figure 1 in order to avoid adjacent channel interference, with respect to AM / DRM protection ratios as defined in ITU-R Rec.
 BS.560-3, BS.1615 and BS.703, from transmissions outside the notch.

-If several neighbouring radio broadcast services are identified or a digital (DRM) service occupying more than a single conventional channel, the width of the excluded frequency range should be increased, scaled to integer multiples of 5 kHz.
+If several neighbouring radio broadcast services are identified or a digital (DRM) service occupying more than a single conventional channel, the width of the excluded frequency range shall be increased, scaled to integer multiples of 5 kHz.

 NOTE 2 Usually, the channels of radio broadcast services are allocated with a minimum spacing of 5 kHz.
 Also, the centre frequency is a multiple of 5 kHz.

-The excluded frequency band shall remain excluded continuously for the entire time that the ‘valid’ radio broadcast service is present.
+The excluded frequency band shall remain excluded continuously for the entire duration that the ‘valid’ radio broadcast service is present.
 After the detection of a ‘valid’ radio broadcast service has ceased, the excluded frequency band shall remain excluded for at least 3 additional minutes.

-For testing purposes, a radio broadcast service shall also be considered as ‘valid’ if the conducted signal appearing at the PLT port in the test setup according to Figure 4 is ≥ -95 dBm (in 9 kHz resolution bandwidth with an Average detector).